nikolayhg/notes/drafts/teeth.md

 Function:
 - prevents dental plaque, caries and other dental diseases
 - deposits minerals in the tooths
+- contains peptid histatin which kills pathogenic germs
+- contains immunoglobulin, part of the immune system
 - the more saliva, the better pH values

 Definition: